michiganhackers/L2H-Android-Presentation/README.md

 # Learn-to-Hack Android Presenation
-This project is an Android presentation given to the Learn-to-Hack team in the in University of Michigan student organization called Michigan Hackers.
+This project is an Android presentation given to the Learn-to-Hack team in Michigan Hackers.

 ## Contents
 * The androidPresentation.pptx contains basic information about Android as well as some resources for learning.